Ipouyall/Ipouyall.github.io/_pages/about.md

 [Yadollah Yaghoobzadeh](https://yyaghoobzadeh.github.io/){:target="_blank"} on various research projects in the field of Natural Language Processing (NLP), Deep Learning (DL) and Explainable AI (XAI).

-My primary research interest lies in the area of
+My primary research interest lies in the area of natural language processing (NLP) and Trustworthy AI.
-- Natural Language Processing (NLP)
-- AI Safety and Ethics
-- Trustworthy AI
-- Explainable AI (XAI)
-- Formal methods for AI systems and Probabilistic Verification

 News